What Is It Like To Work On A Superyacht!

 So does the good outweigh the bad?
 I think so, but it all depends on your personality type.
 Working on superyachts I was able to make friends from all around the world.
 I have some of the most incredible stories and experiences that most people would never believe.

 I was also able to save so much money because when you are working on yachts you have no expenses.
 Everything you make you are able to save because you have no rent or food expenses.
 The only bill you have is your cell phone bill.
-You are able to set yourself up for a better future or you can afford, take a year off and travel the world or simply drop $1000 going out every weekend.
-All are very common once you work on yachts.
+You are able to set yourself up for a better future or you can afford to take a year off and travel the world or simply drop $1000 going out every weekend.

 Yachting is a fabulous industry, one I wish I had heard of years ago.
 It’s not for everyone, but the benefits outweigh the downsides.